2023 Best Value Nursing Master's Degree Schools in North Dakota

 Best North Dakota Schools for Affordable Quality for a Master's in Nursing

 Our 2023 rankings named Rasmussen University - North Dakota the best value school in North Dakota for nursing students working on their master’s degree.
-Located in the midsize city of Fargo, Rasmussen University - North Dakota is a private for-profit school with a fairly small student population.
+Located in the medium-sized city of Fargo, Rasmussen University - North Dakota is a private for-profit school with a fairly small student population.

 You’ll join some of the best and brightest minds around you if you attend University of North Dakota.
 The school came in at #2 on this year’s Best Value Nursing Master’s Degree Schools in North Dakota list.
-Located in the small city of Grand Forks, UND is a public school with a large student population.
+Located in the small city of Grand Forks, UND is a public college with a fairly large student population.

 UND not only placed well in our value ranking, but it is also #1 on our Best Nursing Master’s Degree Schools in North Dakota list.